Frequently Asked Questions

 Will the Replacement Levy increase my taxes?

-The graphs below show that you will pay less in local school levy tax in 2022-23 with the passage of the replacement EP&O levy on the February 2022 ballot than was paid in the recent past.
+The graph below show that you will pay less in local school levy tax in 2025-28 with the passage of the replacement EP&O levy on the February 2024 ballot than was paid in the recent past.

 What will happen if the Replacement Levy does not pass?